 And you, with your aware ego, would be able to handle this self now because you are no longer so fully identified with its opposite – the nice self.

-For the selves – including your everyday primary self – do not have the ability to effectively (without judgment and an agenda) handle their own opposites – that is why they repressed them in the first place and is why the aware ego is necessary if you want to integrate them.
+Because the selves – including your everyday primary self – don’t have the ability to effectively (without judgment and an agenda) handle their own opposites.
+That’s why they repressed them in the first place and is why an aware ego is necessary if you want to integrate them.